AbdulSyed05/Rock-Paper-Scissors/README.md

 * Lighthouse from the Google Chrome Developer Tools provided an analysis of the website's performance
 ![Screenshot of full performance report from Google Chrome Developer Tool Lighthouse.](assets/images/lighthouse-report.png)

+### Responsiveness
+The website is responsive to all devices within the ranges specified below.

+* Pixel width : 320 - 400px
+* Pixel width : 401 - 550px
+* Pixel width : 551 - 800px
+* Pixel width : 801 - 900px
+* Pixel width : 900px and above

 ### Bugs Discovered & Resolved